A table set for every day and any occasion.

 Hungry for more?
 Our collection of nonstick cookware has the piece to add to your kitchen, from pans you love like GreenPan, All-Clad, Scanpan and more!

+When comparing an aluminum vs nonstick pan, hard-anodized aluminum stands out as a durable alternative.
 Hard anodized aluminum is cookware made from aluminum that has been electrochemically hardened.
 This process, known as anodization, transforms the surface of aluminum into aluminum oxide, making it extremely durable and resistant to corrosion without adding any coatings that might peel or chip.
 This material is favored for its combination of lightweight design, excellent heat conductivity and a nonreactive surface.

 Ceramic nonstick refers to cookware coated with a layer of ceramic material that provides a nonstick surface.
 Unlike traditional nonstick coatings, which are often made from chemicals like PTFE (polytetrafluoroethylene), ceramic coatings are derived from natural minerals and offer a safer, more eco-friendly alternative.
 This type of cookware is favored for its ability to cook with less oil, easy cleanup and resistance to high temperatures.